bitlica/SkarbSDK-iOS/README.md

 1. install event - during SDK initialization phase.
 2. subscription event - this event could be reported manually as well by `sendPurchase()`, though it's not recommended way.

-In addition, you could enrich these events with features obtained from the traffic sources with the help of `sendSource()` method.
+In addition, you could enrich these events with features obtained from the traffic source by explicit call of `sendSource()` method.
+And if you're interesting in split testing inside an app take a look on `sendTest()` method.

 ## Installation
 SkarbSDK can be installed with CocoaPods.
 Simply add pod 'SkarbSDK' to your Podfile.